NSGeophysics/GPRPy/README.md

 `pip install .`
 (don't forget the period at the end).

+## Running the software
-5) To run the profile graphical user interface, you can either run the included shell script by, in the command prompt in the GPRPy folder, typing and pressing enter `profile.sh` or in any folder, type and press enter afterward:
+To run the **profile graphical user interface**, you can either run the included shell script by, in the command prompt in the GPRPy folder, typing and pressing enter `profile.sh` or in any folder, type and press enter afterward:
 `python -c "import gprpy.__main__" p`

-To run the CMP/WARR graphical user interface, you can either run the included shell script by, in the command prompt in the GPRPy folder, typing and pressing enter `cmpwarr.sh` or in any folder, type and press enter afterward:
+To run the **CMP/WARR graphical user interface**, you can either run the included shell script by, in the command prompt in the GPRPy folder, typing and pressing enter `cmpwarr.sh` or in any folder, type and press enter afterward:
 `python -c "import gprpy.__main__" c`

+## In case of trouble

 If you have several versions of python installed, for example on a Mac or Linux system, replace in the previous commands